 Value Stream Mapping (VSM) is a Lean management method that helps design a future state by analyzing your current state.
 It maps the flow of information/material, visually depicts the processes involved and the relationship between them, and eliminates activities that don’t add any value.

-One of the main benefits of value stream mapping is the identification and elimination of wastes.
+One of the main benefits of value stream mapping is the identification and elimination of wastes with the use of project tracking software.
 In addition to providing insight towards the process line, value stream mapping as also emerged as contributing resources towards better teamwork and collaboration.